schulze-paul/PaulNet-Image-Classifier/README.md

 Adding a ReLu activation function sets all negative output values of the previous layer to zero, but avoids the vanishing gradient problem that occurs with convolutional layers and sigmoid and tanh activation functions.

->validation loss: 1.31
+> validation accuracy: 53.3%
-validation accuracy: 53.3%
+> validation loss: 1.31

 The improvement in performance is offset somewhat by a longer training that resulted in a slight overfit.